Linear-type maps between affine and projective spaces: Recollections on affine and projective spaces

 \textbf{Definition.} Let $V$, $V'$ be vector spaces over division rings $K$, $K'$, respectively.
 A map $\varphi\colon V\to V'$ is said to be \textbf{semilinear} when:

-1. It is additive: $\varphi(v_1+v_2)=\varphi(v_1)+\varphi(v_2)\quad$ for all $v_1,v_2\in V$,
+(1) it is additive: $\varphi(v_1+v_2)=\varphi(v_1)+\varphi(v_2)\quad$ for all $v_1,v_2\in V$;

-2. There is a ring morphism $\sigma\colon K\to K'$ such that $\,\varphi(\lambda v)=\sigma(\lambda)\varphi(v)\, $ for all $\lambda\in K$, $v\in V$.
+(2) there is a ring morphism $\sigma\colon K\to K'$ such that $\,\varphi(\lambda v)=\sigma(\lambda)\varphi(v)\, $ for all $\lambda\in K$, $v\in V$.

-Remark that we do not require that the morphism $\sigma\colon K\to K'$ be surjective, as it is usual.
-If $\varphi$ is not the null map, then the morphism $\sigma$ is unique and it is said to be the \textbf{morphism associated} to $\varphi$.
+Remark that we do not require that the morphism $\sigma\colon K\to K'$ be surjective.
+If $\varphi$ is not the null map, then the morphism $\sigma$ is unique and it is said to be the \textbf{ring morphism associated} to $\varphi$.

 A semilinear map $\varphi\colon V\to V'$ is said to be a \textbf{semilinear isomorphism} when $\varphi$ and $\sigma$ are bijective.
 In such case the inverse map $\varphi^{-1}\colon V'\to V$ also is semilinear.